 One of the places you will most definitely find a keylogger installed by a malicious person is on a public computer, like in a Cafe.

 In such a situation, no matter how strong and secure of a password you use, your accounts you logged into on that computer are at great risk.

 1. Never trust a public computer.
-In fact, I recommend never to use a public computer.
-If you must use one, when you are about to log into any account, use an On-Screen keyboard.
+In fact, I recommend never using a public computer.
+If you must use one when you are about to log in to any account, use an On-Screen keyboard.
 Some banks who are serious with security, restrict users to only log in to their online banking accounts using an on-screen keyboard.

 2. Use a password manager.
 Keyloggers cannot capture what you did not type.
 A password manager can help you fill in passwords and online forms like credit card data without you having to type in anything.

 3. Use an antivirus program.
 If you are on Windows computer, ensure you turn on and update your built-in Windows Defender.
-It has gotten better at catching some of these malicious programmes.
+It has gotten better at catching some of these malicious programs.

 5. Fake WiFi HotSpot